 If a student's parent/guardian objects to any or all of the health examination, or to immunizations, the parent must present a signed and notarized Student Immunization form.
-If a student is exempted from the health examination or immunizations on medical grounds, the examining healthcare provider shall provide written documentation regarding the contraindication and a section for this is provided on the Student Immunization form.
+If a student is exempted from

 III or Injured Students

 Students exhibiting any signs of illness (fever, vomiting, fatigue, cough, etc.) must be cared for at home to enhance their own recovery and to prevent the spread of illness to other students.
 Students who become ill or injured at school will not be sent home without prior contact with a family member or authorized adult.
 While Health Services provides interim care, the responsibility for the treatment and care of the student rests with the family once notification has been provided.
 Please work with your family, employer, and close contacts to assure your student who is ill can be picked up within 30 minutes of Health Services notifying you.